ferdelance0/BloatRemoverWithADB/README.md

 ## How to Use

-1. **Download ADB Platform Tools**
+1. **Download BloatRemoverWithADB**

-   - If you haven't installed ADB platform tools, download them from the [official Android developer site](https://developer.android.com/studio/releases/platform-tools).
+   - Clone the BloatRemoverWithADB repo

 2. **Prepare Your Device**